 The Valley Parade War Memorial

 In addition to the 1911 FA Cup heroes Jimmy Speirs and Bob Torrance, the war dead included England internationals Evelyn Lintott and Jimmy Conlin, James Comrie, George Draycott, Ernest Goodwin, Gerald Kirk and Harry Potter.
 Unfortunately the status of Ernest Kenworthy who played two games for the club in 1906/07 was not established until after the erection of the memorial in the Valley Parade reception in 2015.
-(NB George Draycott, Ernest Goodwin and Bob Torrance were serving players of BCAFC at the time of being killed in action.)
+(NB George Draycott, Ernest Goodwin, Harry Potter and Bob Torrance were serving players of BCAFC at the time of being killed in action.)

 Subsequent to the war, Jimmy Speirs and others with a Valley Parade connection were remembered first and foremost as fallen soldiers among comrades in arms.
 So many men had been killed that there was a reluctance to differentiate former professional football players as deserving of unique attention and the players would have concurred with this treatment.
 Nowadays the fallen players are afforded particular prominence whereas prior generations tended to remember them among countless others who never returned.
 The distinct commemoration of footballers killed in action has thus been a more modern phenomenon.

 A memorial to the war dead of Bradford City was not erected at Valley Parade until 2015 and this hangs in the Valley Parade reception.
 (The person who made this possible was supporter John Barker of Farsley who arranged its production.)
 The memorial was funded by a badge sale that I helped organise through Bantamspast and the proceeds also helped fund a stone memorial to the Bradford Pals at Serre near the Somme battlefield in France.